Skip to main content

 2. Domestic relations courts are required to adopt standard parenting guidelines by local rule.
 See R.C.
 3109.051(F)(2).
 Many domestic relations courts choose to publish their standard parenting orders to the bar and public.
 They can help let parties know what to expect in contested parenting time or visitation situations and helps attorneys know where to start in negotiations.

-3. Child Support Enforcement Agency (CSEA) – The CSEA is the local Title IV-D agency for the county and operates a program for support enforcement in the county that complies with Title IV-D of the Social Security Act of 1974 and R.C.
+3. Child Support Enforcement Agency (CSEA) – The CSEA is the local Title IV-D agency for the county and operates a program for support establishment and enforcement in the county that complies with Title IV-D of the Social Security Act of 1974 and R.C.
 3125.11.
-Each CSEA is responsible in the county it serves for the enforcement of support orders and performs all administrative duties related to the enforcement of any support order.
+Each CSEA is responsible in the county it serves for the establishment and enforcement of support orders and performs all administrative duties related to the establishment and enforcement of any support order.
 (See Title IV of the Social Securities Act, administered by the United States Department of Health and Human Services.)
 CSEA’s are set up with the appointing authority being either the prosecutor’s office, the county department of job and family services, or the domestic relations division of the common pleas court.

 4. Parenting Coordinator Guidelines – Parent coordination is a child-focused dispute resolution process to assist parties in conflict management and decision making in cases involving the allocation of parental rights and responsibilities.
 See Sup.R.
 90.01-90.12 for specific requirements.